Modernising an Old Pool in NSW: A Design‑Led Guide for Ageing Residential Pools

 - Mar 16

-Across New South Wales, a large proportion of residential swimming pools were built during the 1980s and 1990s.
-In established areas of Newcastle, Lake Macquarie, Port Stephens and the Hunter Region, many of these concrete pools are now more than 40 years old.
+Across NSW, a large proportion of residential swimming pools were constructed during the 1980s and 1990s, meaning many concrete pools are now more than 40 years old and approaching the limits of their original finishes and surrounds.

 While most older pool shells remain structurally sound, finishes, equipment, surrounds and safety infrastructure often no longer suit renovated homes, current regulations, or contemporary patterns of outdoor living.